mjoynes-wombat-web/URL-Shortener/readme.md

 This projected follows the AirBnb Javascript styling conventions.
 Their documentation can be found at [https://github.com/airbnb/javascript](https://github.com/airbnb/javascript "AirBnb JavaScript Style Guide").

 # Deployment
+Add the remote server with `git remote add live ssmith@simeonsmith.me:~/repo/url-shortener.git`.
+Then run `git push live master` to push the new code to the server.

 ## Server Setup
 The server is setup with nginx, mysql, node.js and pm2.